Ontario Real Estate · Buyer Representation

 Pressure tactics.

 Urgency framing, manufactured competition, "act now or lose this" closing.
-The pressure on a Primegate file goes to the other side of the table, not to the client's side.
+Decisions get made on the soundness of the deal, not the urgency around it.

 -